Xerips/BlackHatPython/readme.md

 # Black Hat Python (BHP):

+If you're interested in some Arch Linux ricing and system building, check out my repo on [Arch Linux](https://github.com/Xerips/ArchLinux/)!

 ## Python Programming for Hackers and Pentesters, 2nd Edition.

 Here you'll find all of the tools and scripts found in the book "Black Hat Python."